 Things may have gone a little differently for Snow White had she been tricked by a witch with a glass of apple juice.
 She'd probably still pass out—but not before running around the house in a nervous panic.
 That's because, unlike whole fruits, juices are devoid of slow-digesting fiber and loaded with refined fructose.
 The result is a blood sugar spike that triggers a rush of the stress hormone adrenaline, with symptoms that look a lot like a panic attack.
 In fact, a recent study showed fructose can alter how the brain responds to stress on a genetic level.
 What's more, many apple juice brands have tested positive for arsenic — a toxin shown to induce anxious behavior and worsen depression.
 As a general rule, avoid all sweetened beverages.
 If water is boring to you, then try one of these detox waters instead!

 Wine-ing down may only wind you up.
 While a glass of vino or beer may temporarily help to calm an anxious mind, research suggests the happy hour strategy may backfire long-term.
-People with anxiety disorders who self-medicate with alcohol or drugs were up to five times more likely to develop a dependency problem within three years than a group who skipped on self-medicating, according to a recent study.
-Even in the short-term, a few drinks can cause sleep problems, blood sugar swings and dehydration—all things you want to avoid if you're anxious.
+People with anxiety disorders who self-medicate with alcohol or drugs were up to four times more likely to develop a dependency problem within three years than a group who skipped on self-medicating, according to a study in Alcohol Research Current Reviews.
+Even in the short-term, a few drinks can cause sleep problems, blood sugar swings, and dehydration—all things you want to avoid if you're anxious.
 If you feel you "need" to drink, consider swapping your night-cap for a glutamine capsule.
 The amino acid has shown to reduce alcohol cravings and may be helpful while detoxing from it.